NSEC 2018 National Conference

 We invite all participants to bring a poster.
 Submit your poster abstract by April 30.

-- Posters should be no larger than 30 inches wide x 40 inches high.
+- Posters should be no larger than 30 inches x 40 inches.
 You will be provided with an easel, foam board, and binder clips to hang your poster.

 - The posters will be displayed in a non-secured space.